mollika123/keen-keeper/README.md

 <h1>Name of the Project:Keen Keeper</h1>
 <h1>Live Demo:https://transcendent-granita-bb1616.netlify.app/</h1>

 Description:This website is a Personal Relationship Manager (PRM) designed to help you stay connected with the people who matter most.
-It acts as a digital bridge between you and your inner circle, ensuring that no friendship or family bond fades due to a busy
+It acts as a digital bridge between you and your inner circle, ensuring that no friendship or family bond fades due to a busy.

-Eita ekta professional README.md file tomar project-er jonno.
-Tumi eita copy kore tomar GitHub ba project-er root directory-te  name save korte paro.README.md

-📊 Friendship Analytics
-Visual Data: Interactive Pie Charts (powered by Recharts) that show the breakdown of your communication habits.

-Quick Stats: At-a-glance cards showing "Days Since Contact" and "Goal Days" to keep you accountable.

-🔔 Real-time Feedback
-Smart Notifications: Beautifully styled toasts (React-Toastify) that give feedback for every action (e.g., info for calls, success for texts).

 <h1>🛠️ Tech Stack</h1>
 Frontend: React.js